List of districts in Malaysia: Classification

 In Peninsular Malaysia, a district is a subdivision of a state.
 A mukim (commune, sub-district or parish) is a subdivision of a district.
-In recent years, a mukim is however of less importance with respect to the administration of land; for land administrative purposes, major cities (e.g. Petaling Jaya) are given an equal status with mukim.
+The National Land Code assigns land matters, including the delineation of districts, to the purview of state governments.
+These states operate a Torrens system, with districts administered by the respective state's land and district office, and coordinated by the land and mines office.

 The state of Perlis is not divided into districts due to its size, but straight to the mukim level.
-The Federal Territories are also not divided into districts; however Kuala Lumpur is divided into several mukim for land administration purposes.
+The three Federal Territories are also not divided into districts; however Kuala Lumpur is divided into several mukim for land administration purposes.
 Putrajaya is divided into precincts.

 In East Malaysia, a district is a subdivision of a division (bahagian) of a state.
 For example, Tuaran is a district within the West Coast Division of Sabah.
 A district is usually named after the main town or its administrative capital; for example, the town of Sandakan is the capital of the Sandakan District, as well as the capital of Sandakan Division.

 Some larger districts are further divided into autonomous sub-districts (daerah kecil; literally "small district") before the mukim level.
 This is prevalent in Sarawak and Sabah, but also seen in Peninsular Malaysia in recent years, e.g. Lojing autonomous sub-district in Kelantan.
-Sub-districts in Sabah, however, are not divided into mukim.
+Sub-districts in Sarawak and Sabah, however, are not divided into mukim.

 Relationship with parliament and local government

-An administrative district can be distinguished from a local government area where the former deals with land administration and revenue while the latter deals with the planning and delivery of basic infrastructure to its inhabitants.
-Administrative district boundaries are usually congruent with local government area boundaries, but may sometimes differ especially in urbanised areas.
-For example, the Petaling District in Selangor is administrated by three local authorities: Petaling Jaya City Council, Shah Alam City Council and Subang Jaya City Council; conversely one local authority can administer more than one district, for example Northeast Penang Island District and Southwest Penang Island District in Penang are both administrated by Penang Island City Council.
+In contrast to local governments that manage municipal administration and infrastructure development, districts are solely utilised for land revenue.
+While districts are usually congruent with local government areas, in more urbanised states, municipalities and districts either overlap or subsume one another.
+In Selangor, the district of Petaling contains three cities – Petaling Jaya, Subang Jaya and the state's capital Shah Alam.
+Similarly in Johor, Johor Bahru District consists of three cities – Iskandar Puteri, Johor Bahru and Pasir Gudang.
+Conversely, a local government can administer multiple districts, such as in Penang, where George Town encompasses the Northeast and Southwest districts, and Seberang Perai comprises the Northern, Central and Southern districts.

 Administrative district boundaries also provide the basis of boundaries for the parliamentary constituencies in the Malaysian Parliament.
 However this is not always the case; in heavily populated areas e.g. the Klang Valley and Kinta Valley there is serious overlap between district, local government and parliamentary boundaries.